Overview #

 # pull any changes from specific remote branch

-git push
+git push #

 git push <remote> <branch_name>

-# pushes branch changes to remote repository
+# pushes branch changes to remote repositorygit push origin --delete <branch_name>

 # could be considered advanced